Art at Straube Center

 You can RSVP on Facebook!

-TrAppEd In WoNdErLaNd show will be exhibited from January 13th- April 7th .
+EYE FOR AN EYE show will be exhibited from April 21st- July 7th .
 Gallery Hours: M-F from 8am – 4pm, Weekends from 11am – 5pm.

 The public is invited to attend all events at no charge.
 Meeting with the artists offers the public an opportunity to learn how to view and evaluate art from the artists’ perspective and is especially helpful to the new collector.